TC-TUNE

 *If you tighten the screw too much, in the worst case, it could pierce through to the back of the neck.

-Be very careful not to overtighten it.
+Be very careful not to over-tighten.

 7. Tuning and Floating Adjustment